fluxninja/aperture/docs/content/concepts/selector.md

 In DaemonSet mode, the Kubernetes cluster name typically becomes the Agent Group name, which applies to all agents deployed on each node.
-This ensures all Agents spanning entire cluster comes under same Agent Group.
+This ensures all Agents spanning the entire cluster comes under the same Agent Group.

 <!-- vale off -->

-### Where does Agent Groups help?
+### Where does Agent Group help?

 <!-- vale on -->